 Qualifies for Warranty4life

 This Honda CR-V looks great and drives incredibly well.
-Plenty of features only add to this wonderful car.
+Plenty of features, such as bluetooth and air conditioning, only add to this wonderful car.

 CO2: 168 g/km